Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Introduction

+A common approach to obtaining valid statistical inferences under covariate shift is inverse propensity score weighting (\textsc{ipsw}) \citep{rubin1974estimating, weisberg2009selection}.
+The propensity score quantifies the relative likelihood of observing data under the source and target populations, allowing for reweighting of the source samples to approximate random samples from the target population.
+While \textsc{ipsw} has been successfully applied in various scientific contexts \citep{frangakis2009calibration, cole2010generalizing}, it is sensitive to model misspecification.
+Additionally, in the settings where predictions are required across multiple target populations, \textsc{ipsw} requires a separate estimation procedure for each target population, leading to increased computational burden and potential instability.

-Alternatively, one may want to learn a single estimator that automatically adapts to source-to-target shifts, thus enabling efficient inferences on downstream target populations and achieving target-independent learning.
-One difficulty is that the model can achieve high overall prediction accuracy, it may perform less accurately in minority populations~\citep{buolamwini2018gender}.
-The systematic biases for subpopulations exhibited by the prediction system may arise inadvertently due to underrepresentation in the data used to train a machine learning model: data from a certain minority population is less available than from the majority populations.
-To mitigate the systematic biases broadly enough to handle such an imbalance in the training data, we investigate the new notion of fairness named multicalibration that was originally proposed in the seminal work of~\cite{johnson18a} and later extended by~\cite{kim2019multiaccuracy, Kim22}.
+An alternative approach is to learn a single estimator that can automatically adapt to source-to-target shifts, enabling efficient inference across multiple target populations and facilitating target-independent learning.
+However, while a model may achieve high overall predictive accuracy, it can still exhibit poor performance for certain subpopulations \citep{buolamwini2018gender}.
+Systematic biases against subpopulations may arise inadvertently due to their underrepresentation in the training data, where data from certain minority groups may be significantly less available than that from majority populations.

+To mitigate such biases and address the imbalance in training data, we investigate multicalibration, a fairness criterion originally introduced in the seminal work of \cite{johnson18a} and later extended by \cite{kim2019multiaccuracy, Kim22}.
+Multicalibration ensures that predictions remain well-calibrated across diverse subpopulations, providing a robust framework for achieving fairness in predictive models under distributional shifts.